 - Be sure to spread the puree evenly on your drying tray.
 When spreading the puree mixture, try tilting and shaking the tray to help it distribute more evenly.
 Also, it is a good idea to rotate your trays throughout the drying period.
 This will help assure that the leathers dry evenly.

-- Dehydrate the fruit leather at 105 degrees (F) for about 16 (+/-) hours.
+- Dehydrate the fruit leather at 145 degrees (F) for 1 hour, reduce temp to 115 degrees (F) and continue drying for about 16 (+/-) hours.
+Flip the leather over about half way through, remove the teflex sheet and continue drying on the mesh sheet.
 Finished consistency should be pliable and easy to roll.

 - Check for dark spots on top of the fruit leather.
-If dark spots can be seen it is a sign that the fruit leather is not completely dry.
+If dark spots can be seen it is a sign that it is not completely dry.

 - Press down on the fruit leather with a finger.
-If no indentation is visible or if the fruit leather is no longer tacky to the touch, the fruit leather is dry and can be removed from the dehydrator.
+If no indentation is visible or if it is no longer tacky to the touch, the fruit leather is dry and can be removed from the dehydrator.

 - Peel the leather from the dehydrator trays or parchment paper.
-If the fruit leather peels away easily and holds its shape after peeling, it is dry.
-If the fruit leather is still sticking or loses its shape after peeling, it needs further drying.
+If it peels away easily and holds its shape after peeling, it is dry.
+If it is still sticking or loses its shape after peeling, it needs further drying.